 “A debt collector may not engage in any conduct the natural consequence of which is to harass, oppress, or abuse any person in connection with the collection of a debt.”

-Every call center with a debt collection campaign must ensure that their agents know how to deal with a non-paying customer.
+Every debt collection call center in the US, must ensure that their agents know how to deal with a non-paying customer.
 Under no circumstances should an agent use violent language or unethical behavior to recover the money.

 6. Call Centers Can’t Share Customers’ Health Information